 Day Trips from Amsterdam

 There are so many gorgeous villages, towns, and landmarks that surround Amsterdam.
-If you’re based in the city for a longer time, booking a day trip to one of these fantastic spots is a great idea!
+If you’re based in the city for a longer time, and you’re wondering what else The Netherland’s have to offer, booking a day trip to one of these fantastic spots is a great idea!

 This is a magnificent 3-in-1 day trip.
 This trip shows off the brilliant Dutch countryside, complete with blooming tulip fields, lush green lawns, and refreshing ponds.
 Explore Amsterdam off the beaten path.
 Enjoy a ride in an air-conditioned single-decker bus, with a live guided commentary as you go.